-Students from countries where TB is prevalent must receive Tuberculin (TB) screening at Gannett Health Services.
-(See Health History Form for country list.)
+Students from countries where TB is prevalent must receive Tuberculin (TB) screening at Cornell Health.
+(See health history form for country list.)

-Students taking 6 or more hours must provide documentation verifying that they have met the University's immunization requirements.
+Students taking six or more hours must provide documentation verifying that they have met the university's immunization requirements.

 Deadline: No later than the first day of your class(es).

 Please note: Students who fail to complete their health requirements will be assessed a $100 penalty.
 You should receive all required immunizations prior to arriving at Cornell.
 If you do not meet your immunization requirements before coming to Cornell, you can receive them at Cornell Health, but please be aware that it can be costly for those who are not enrolled in a Cornell student health plan (SHP or SHP-M).
 New York State requires the cancellation of the registration of any student taking six or more credits who has not presented proof of the required immunizations.

-For more information about the Health History Form, immunizations, or TB testing, contact Gannett Health Services:
+For more information about the Health History Form, immunizations, or TB testing, contact Cornell Health: